themysta/Portfolio/readme.txt

 compatibility but broke desktop.
         Note: the solution for this was to explicitly set the width to fit into 3rds 33% and have a media query set the max-width to 100% if a "device" is detected.
-I tried to use Javascript to force scaling use an agent, but it seemed messy and inconsistent.
+I tried to use Javascript to force scaling use an agent, but it seemed messy and inconsistent with detection.

 [DONE] Styling for mobile devices
+[FIXED] ship freezing when AD'ing
+[] Implement animation class

 [] Add mobile compatibility for game controls
 [] Document problem solving, displaying things like the page being able to resize it's elements possibly use a gif?
-[] Include link to social, github repo w/logos etc.
+[ALMOST] Include link to social, github repo w/logos etc.

+[DONE] Include the fact im in skewl heh

 IDEAS:
 - Ship shoots headers into a transition state, making the website fun and interactable.